carrierdown/m4l-midular/README.md

 ![SuperPitcher](https://raw.github.com/carrierdown/m4l-midular/master/screenshots/SuperPitcher.png)

-Unlike the midi pitch effect included in Live, SuperPitcher instantly pitches any held notes when the pitch parameter is adjusted.
+Unlike the MIDI pitch effect included in Live, SuperPitcher instantly pitches any held notes when the pitch parameter is adjusted.
 This opens up a lot of new possibilities - such as creating crude arpeggios by holding a note and turning the pitch knob back and forth, or setting a lfo to control this knob.
 SuperPitcher also includes a step modulator which can be used to modulate the pitch in a tempo-synced fashion.